 Audio description and haptic access tour

-For this performance, Tanzkongress 2022, in cooperation with Gravity Access Services Berlin, offers a live audio description and a haptic access tour, so-called Touch Tour for a blind and visually impaired audience.
-The Touch Tour starts one hour before the performance.
+For this performance, Tanzkongress 2022, in cooperation with Gravity Access Services Berlin, offers a live audio description and a haptic access tour, so-called Haptic Access Tour for a blind and visually impaired audience.
+The Haptic Access Tour starts one hour before the performance.
 Please call +49 6131 2851 222 to register in advance and reserve a headset.

 Choreography and stage: Rafaële Giovanola